 Many use over-the-counter painkillers to manage daily pain.

-There are many different pain relievers available at the drugstore, but some could actually be dangerous for older adults.
+There are many different pain relievers available at the drugstore, but some could be dangerous for older adults.

 Dr. Leslie Kernisan, a San Francisco Bay Area geriatric doctor, was asked to recommend the safest over-the-counter painkillers for seniors.